 Lagerfeld absent from Chanel's 18th-century couture

-PARIS (AP) — It's snowing in Paris, but that didn't matter for Chanel, which showcased frothy, 18th-century inspired couture inside a lavish, sunlit Italian villa.
+PARIS (AP) — It's snowing in Paris, but not at Chanel, which showcased 18th-century-inspired frothy couture inside a sunlit Italian villa.

-For once, Karl Lagerfeld didn't take his usual bow — the house said the octogenarian designer was fatigued.
+For once, Karl Lagerfeld didn't take his usual bow, with the house saying the octogenarian designer was fatigued.

 Some highlights of the spring-summer 2019 couture collections on Tuesday: